OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 * No support for snapshots in the vCenter datastore.
 * Only one disk is allowed per directory in the vCenter datastores.
 * Datastore names cannot contain spaces.
-* Image names cannot contain spaces.
+* Image names and paths cannot contain spaces.

 Requirements
 ================================================================================